NiklasRosenstein/pydoc-markdown/docs/README.md

 <h2 id="pydoc_markdown.contrib.loaders.python.PythonLoaderConfig"><code>PythonLoaderConfig</code> Objects</h2>

-: A list of module or package names that this loader will search for and : then parse.
-The modules are searched using the [[sys.path]] of the current : Python interpreter, unless the [[search_path]] option is specified.

 <h3 id="pydoc_markdown.contrib.loaders.python.PythonLoaderConfig.modules"><code>modules</code></h3>

-: A list of module or package names that this loader will search for and : then parse.
-The modules are searched using the [[sys.path]] of the current : Python interpreter, unless the [[search_path]] option is specified.
+A list of module or package names that this loader will search for and then parse.
+The modules are searched using the [[sys.path]] of the current Python interpreter, unless the [[search_path]] option is specified.

 <h3 id="pydoc_markdown.contrib.loaders.python.PythonLoaderConfig.search_path"><code>search_path</code></h3>

-: The module search path.
-If not specified, the current [[sys.path]] is : used instead.
-If any of the elements contain a `*` (star) symbol, it : will be expanded with [[sys.path]].
+The module search path.
+If not specified, the current [[sys.path]] is used instead.
+If any of the elements contain a `*` (star) symbol, it will be expanded with [[sys.path]].

 <h2 id="pydoc_markdown.contrib.loaders.python.PythonLoader"><code>PythonLoader</code> Objects</h2>